Configuring Ethernet Connections

 Note: By manually entering IP addresses for the DNS servers, you may experience service issues if the ISP changes the addresses of its DNS servers (typically, this is very rare).
 On the other hand, entering the DNS addresses can dramatically speed up your browser and may make it more adept at finding the servers you're looking for.
 I enabled it on my base station because RCN's cable modem misbehaves from time to time and have not had any issues with my browser since then.

-- At the bottom of the screen, the admin utility also allows you to enter a DHCP client ID, which your ISP would give to you if it was necessary.
-Otherwise, just leave it blank.
+- At the bottom of the screen, the admin utility also allows you to enter a Domain name and DHCP client ID, which your ISP would give to you if it was necessary.
+Otherwise, just leave the fields blank.